AscendingPassage.com HOME PAGE.

 focused as it were, and above all rendered accessible to the delicate

-travellers of the Agencies.
-And to-day we have the pleasure of
+travelers of the Agencies.
+And today we have the pleasure of

 announcing that, from December to March, Assouan (Aswan), for that is the name